JasonBee/wtbugreportgenerator/README.md

 Because *why* manually collect the files needed to file a bug report?

 To use this script, download wt-data-collector.command to your computer and double click it.
-If .command files are correctly assigned it shoudl open in Terminal.app.
+If .command files are correctly assigned it should open in Terminal.app.
 No privileges are required.

-Have you ever posted a bug report only to find it was deleted or locked becuase you missed a file or two?
+Have you ever posted a bug report only to find it was deleted or locked because you missed a file or two?
 This script automates the data collection for you using state of the art techniques, leaving you with a zip file containing the needed information

 The basic requirements for the script were pulled from the (report guidelines.)[https://forum.warthunder.com/index.php?/topic/347718-mac-report-gudelines-important-read-before-posting/]

 Be sure to post (bug reports here.)[https://forum.warthunder.com/index.php?/forum/569-moderated-bug-reports-mac/]

 Subject line should be formatted as requested in the link above: "[<full_version_number>]  <Issue>"

 ## Q: What does this script do?